 Word Study: Khata - "Sin"

-Via: CB • Christian State of Mind • 2 Comments • 1 Like • one month ago
+Via: CB • Christian State of Mind • 2 Comments • 1 Like • 4 months ago

 “Sin translates the Hebrew word "KHATA" and the Greek word "HAMARTIA."
 The most basic meaning of SIN is not religious as all!"”

 Sin is the most widely used "bad word" in the Bible, but it's also the most varied.
 In its most basic form, Sin simply means to miss the mark, or fall short of a goal.
 Explore the concept of “moral failure” that underlies this important biblical word.
 Discover a profound and realistic...

 The Book of Leviticus